 These beautiful animals are in imminent danger.
 Read on to find out more about them—and how to help them survive.

 This small porpoise is found only in the northern Gulf of California, and one reason you may have never heard of the vaquita is that it is the rarest marine animal in the world; only 30 of them remain.
 With such a low population, this species could easily become extinct in your lifetime.
 These animals often get stuck and die in fishing nets as a result of illegal or poor fishing techniques.
 A large part of the conservation effort is to quickly improve harmful fishing techniques.
-Learn about the 8 animals that changed history.
+Conserving wildlife matters as proven by these 8 animals that changed history.

 Also known as the Far Eastern leopard, this Russian cat is dangerously close to extinction—about 100 remain.
 Like many beautiful wild cats, the Amur Leopard is being poached for commercial reasons.
 Poachers are also taking the Amur’s prey, severely limiting their food supply and contributing to the dwindling numbers.
 This is why the Amur leopard takes the title as the rarest wild cat on Earth.